-Cheaper burr grinders often struggle with grinding fine coffee grounds.
-But most of them still do a good job with coarse and medium grind sizes.
+While cheaper burr grinders often struggle with grinding finely, most of them still do a good job with coarse and medium grind sizes.

-An automatic/electric coffee grinder is best for you when you…?
+An automatic/electric coffee grinder is your best option if you…

-Cuisinart DBM-8 – Best Burr Grinder On A Shoestring Budget
+Cuisinart DBM-8 – Best Electric Burr Grinder On A Shoestring Budget

-The Cuisinart DBM-8 Burr Grinder is one of the best budget friendly coffee grinder for the French Press with very good reviews.
+The Cuisinart DBM-8 Supreme Grind Automatic Burr Mill is one of the best budget-friendly electric coffee grinders for french press.